2003–2006 phase of the Iraqi insurgency: Announcement of the Government and Renewed Fighting (April–December 2005)

 Al-Anbar province, the westernmost and largest province of Iraq (containing the cities of Fallujah and Ramadi) was where the largest amount of combat continued to take place, with U.S. soldiers routinely suffering casualties in military operations against insurgents.
 At the same time, the insurgency within al-Anbar was increasingly being dominated by the Islamist insurgent group al-Qaeda in Iraq.
 Militants from the group had increasingly been asserting control over the major cities and towns of the province.
 Tribal leaders and former Ba'athists, who had previously led the fight against American troops, unsuccessfully resisted this takeover for a short time during the fall of 2005.
 Elsewhere in Iraq, especially in the Kurdish north and Shi'a south, violence was not as intense.

 On September 10, thousands of Iraqi soldiers, backed by Coalition forces, assaulted Tal Afar in search of suspected Sunni Arab insurgents.
 The U.S. military and the Iraqi government asserted that the town had turned into an important way station for the Sunni insurgency, particularly al-Qaeda in Iraq.
 Tal Afar had been reported as a conduit for equipment and local fighters smuggled in from Syria.
 Prime Minister Ibrahim Jaafari ordered Iraqi forces to commence the operation to remove all insurgent elements.
 The operation was later declared successful at removing the city from the control of Sunni insurgents.

-During the fall of 2005, insurgents, suspected to be mostly Abu Musab al-Zarqawi's al-Qaeda in Iraq launched a new round of massive suicide bombings against Shi'a populations, declaring an all-out war on the Shi'a majority.
+During the fall of 2005, insurgents, suspected to be mostly of al-Qaeda in Iraq, launched a new round of massive suicide bombings against Shia populations, declaring an all-out war on the Shi'a majority.
 Hundreds of Shi'a workers, soldiers, and civilians were killed in several of these individual strikes.
-Shi'a anger was quelled by Grand Ayatollah Ali al-Sistani, who forbade revenge attacks and kept the Shi'a populace in line and in support of the government.
+Shia anger was quelled by Grand Ayatollah Ali al-Sistani, who forbade revenge attacks and kept the Shia populace in line and in support of the government.